 So, I thought that was kinda neat!
 Now we know something about when and what people are (tweeting about) drinking and also that Twitter is good for something other than sending people messages that everyone else can see, but no one else can understand.

-*Via Neuroskeptic, from whom I borrowed this great title.Lisa Wade, PhD is a professor at Occidental College.
+*Via Neuroskeptic, from whom I borrowed this great title.Lisa Wade, PhD is a Visiting Scholar at Tulane University.
 She is the author of American Hookup, a book about college sexual culture; a textbook about gender; and a forthcoming Introduction to Sociology text.
 You can follow her on Twitter, Facebook, and Instagram.